rishikeshsreehari/personal-blog/content/log.md

 disable_comments: true
 ShowReadingTime: false
 ---
-This blog adheres to the *Personal Blog Versioning Manifesto*.
+This blog adheres to the *Blog Versioning Manifesto*.
 All changes and commits to this blog are versioned using a structured format and displayed in reverse chronological order.

 ```
   Version Format: YY.Push.Type.DDMM